tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - THE INTERNAL QUESTIONS: What must be protected?
 What must be restored?
   - DISCUSSION: Think about your relationship with your own anger.
 Is it healthy?
 Do you regularly express your anger, or do you more often repress it?
 Have you ever channeled your anger in a way that works for everyone?

+  - When you personify anger, you’ll find that it is a mix between a stalwart castle guard and an ancient sage.
+Anger sets your boundaries by walking the perimeter of your soul and keeping an eye on you, the people around you, and your environment.
+  - Anger is a vital and boundary-defining emotion.
+When you can instead channel this noble emotion properly, you’ll be able to maintain your boundary and protect the boundaries of others with honor.
+  - When we drop our vital, anger-supported boundaries and ignore our individual needs and wishes, we become extremely vulnerable.
+When the psyche is unprotected, anger becomes necessary, and if anger is constantly pushed into the shadows, it can only erupt in shadowy ways.
+  - When you channel your anger properly, it will help you maintain your sense of self while protecting you and the people around you.
+When you go on a rampage, you dishonor everyone you encounter.
+  - When you take hold of your anger and channel it properly, you allow your anger to arise when you’re attacked.
+You welcome the potent surge of indignation and honor the fact of the attack, instead of brushing it away with pseudospiritual gentility.
+  - The Taoist saying The glory is not in never falling, but in rising every time you fall is especially valuable in understanding the honorable use of anger.
+When you can channel your angers, you won’t be invincible, but you’ll be able to see your fall clearly and rise again with honor and compassion.
+  - When you are angry, you are honouring the person or situation that angers you.
+It’s difficult to honor something or someone that is unimportant to you.
+If you can use your anger to reset your boundary and burn your contracts with whatever has angered you, you’ll learn vital truths about the issues you need to face and the relationships you need to mend or honor.
+  - When you’re done with the conflict, take some time to reground and refocus yourself.
+Anger releases a great deal of energy into your system, so it’s a good idea to refresh yourself and bring every part of you into the present moment, where you’re a different person than you were when the conflict began.
+  - It may seem contradictory, but habitually angry people are also deeply caring people because anger always stems from concern.
+When people in your life are habitually angry, bless them; they are feeling too much of the world for their comfort, and their boundaries are in tatters.
+  - If you feel unpleasant aftereffects from your anger, just empathize with them.
+If your anger causes any unpleasant aftereffects, know that you may have a punishing connection with it.
+Burn these contracts with your anger, and your anger will be able to flow properly and become the healing force it was meant to be.

 - **APATHY & BOREDOM: The Mask for Anger**
   - ACTION REQUIRED: Apathy is a protective mask for anger, and it arises in situations where you cannot or should not (probably) express your anger openly.
   - GIFTS: Detachment ~ Boundary-setting ~ Separation ~ Taking a time-out
   - THE INTERNAL QUESTIONS: What is being avoided?
 What must be made conscious?
   - DISCUSSION: Do you feel apathetic or bored in any areas of your life?
 If so, think about how your apathy and boredom might be providing a protective mask for you.

+  - If you’re unable or unwilling to deal with your anger, you’ll fall into the masking state of apathy.
+Apathy is a state of dissociation, usually caused by being stuck in the wrong environment for your needs.
+It seeks distractions such as TV, fun food, new loves, travel, money, and shopping.
+  - Apathy and boredom are two of the most common symptoms of the environment being too small for your soul.
+They are signs of a lack of boundaries and a need for change, but they are done in an ineffectual and distractible way.
+  - We struggle against our natural depressions and anxieties with incredible amounts of boredom-relieving stimuli.
+We can’t stop to feel or dream because we have to keep moving.
+In response, we become highly distractible automatons.
+  - It is important to distinguish between apathy that arises from your unwillingness to rest and apathy that arises from your inability to set boundaries and channel your anger appropriately.
+If you are filled with apathy right now, honor it, but feed it with a deeper version of what it wants.
+  - Apathy is a difficult condition to deal with because it is often caused by people isolating themselves or throwing their energy away rather than setting boundaries properly.
+You can help honor apathy in others by modeling honorable engagement.

 - **GUILT & SHAME: Restoring Integrity**
   - ACTION REQUIRED: Shame arises to moderate your behavior and make sure that you don’t hurt, embarrass, destabilize, or dehumanize yourself or others.